mSvcBench/muBench/Docs/Manual.md

 }
 ```

 This file includes a set of *function-flavor* that can be assigned to service-cells with a given probability to implement their internal-service.
 Many *function-flavors* (`f0`, `f1`, `f2`,`f3`) can use the same python base-function (e.g. `loader` is used by `f2` and `f3` ) but with different parameters.
-Each function-flavor is represented as JSON object with a unique ID key (`f0`, `f1`, `f2`, `f3`) and whose values are: the `parameters` taken as input by the function, e.g., the `compute_pi` function uses `mean_bandwidth` and `range_complexity`; the `recipient` of the function-flavor (`database` or plain `service`);  the `name` of the base-function to be executed; the `probability` to be associated to a service-cell; the optional keys `workers` and `threads` that are the number of processes and threads per process used by service-cells that run the function-flavor to serve client requests; the optional key `replicas` for choosing the number of replicas of service-cells that run the function-flavor; the optional keys  `cpu-requests`,`cpu-limits`,`memory-requests`,`memory-limits` to control the cpu/memory resources associated to the service-cells running the function-flavor (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/))
+Each function-flavor is represented as JSON object with a unique ID key (`f0`, `f1`, `f2`, `f3`) and whose values are: the `parameters` taken as input by the function, e.g., the `compute_pi` function uses `mean_response_size` and `range_complexity`; the `recipient` of the function-flavor (`database` or plain `service`);  the `name` of the base-function to be executed; the `probability` to be associated to a service-cell; the optional keys `workers` and `threads` that are the number of processes and threads per process used by service-cells that run the function-flavor to serve client requests; the optional key `replicas` for choosing the number of replicas of service-cells that run the function-flavor; the optional keys  `cpu-requests`,`cpu-limits`,`memory-requests`,`memory-limits` to control the cpu/memory resources associated to the service-cells running the function-flavor (see k8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/))

-The description of external-services is imported through a `servicemesh.json` file located in `ServiceMeshFilePath` metadata that can be manually made or automatically generated by the ServiceMeshGenerator.
+The description of external-services is imported through a `servicegraph.json` file located in `ServiceGraphFilePath` metadata that can be manually made or automatically generated by the ServiceGraphGenerator.

 The method used to carry out external-service calls is specified in `request_method` metadata ("rest" or "gRPC").
 Prefix to identify databases is in `databases_prefix` metadata.